tzi/tropiq.js/README.md

 jTropiq
 =======

-*Great vanilla grow in the tropiq*
+*Great vanilla grows in the tropiq*

 jTropiq is a fork of jQuery, but only the plugin system was kept.
 It allows to make vanillaJS plugins available for the jQuery community.